IntrospectiveSystems/xGraph/README.md

 ##### Install using system-specific installation files
-You will installation files for the major operating systems (Windows, MacOS and Linux) in the `.\bin\` directory.
+You will installation files for the major operating systems (Windows, MacOS and Linux) in the `./bin/` directory.
 To install the xGraph CLI, follow the instructions for your operating system found below.

 ##### For Windows: